d-murphy/nysdrillteams/README.md

 ### To Do

-* think about insert?
-How is circuit populated
+* need to finish run controller (check tournament info in insert run)
+* need to finish controllers
-* need to do async in controller
+* need to do async in controllers after db

-* finish runs controller
 * use an importer, esp on router
 * write db module

-* tournament controller
-* tournament dataService
-* tournament data layer (mock and db)
-* seasons?
-    * include flag for total points complete?
+* Do not need season service?
+Just agg query on tournaments for each year